Colonial Cultural Conditioning Using Soft Power

 1090 Kenyans were hanged by Britain for opposing colonial rule which stripped the most fertile land from them & was given to white settlers.

-A lot of Jamaicans opposed independence, opposed the fight for equal rights and universal adult suffrage simply because they believed in the superiority of the British and they believed that everything about us black people was wrong.
+A lot of Jamaicans opposed independence, opposed the fight for equal rights and universal adult suffrage simply because they believed in the superiority of the British and they believed that everything about us as black people was wrong.
 My own black grandmother, bless her and love her loads, was against independence and black empowerment.
-My grandmother was a royalist and loved her white English queen.
+My grandmother was a royalist, a monarchist and loved her white English queen.
 Growing up our house was littered with Royal memorabilia.
 The picture of the Queen on the walls and on the plates in the cabinets.
-The favourite pastime was collecting various Royal memorabilia, anything with a British Flags, Royal insignia's and pictures of the royal family, they were all over my house growing up.
+The favorite pastime was collecting various Royal memorabilia, anything with a British Flags, Royal insignias and pictures of the royal family, they were all over my house growing up.
 My Grandmother regarded everything white to be right and superior and black people inferior and not to be trusted.
+She also had a special dislike for people from the parish of St. Thomas.
 My Grandmother saw black people through the eyes of the white colonial class, she was a product of her society and the perfect example of British foreign policy.
 We had lots of debates, she and I, but she was too far gone.

 Plundering most of the world and building Britain off the back of it.
 With an obligatory whine about immigration. #BritishValues